codanaut/pingmyip-rs/README.md

 # PingMyIP

-A simple Rust library to fetch your public IP address from pingmyip.io
+A simple Rust library to fetch your public IP address

 ## Features